PhilChodrow/PIC16A/syllabus.md

 ### Midterm Exam

 The midterm exam will take place on Friday, October 30th.
-You will have one hour to complete the final exam, and can take the exam at any time between 12:00am and 11:59pm.
+It will be released at 8am on the 10/30, and you will have 24 hours to complete it.
+The exam is intended to require approximately one hour of effort.
 This exam is open-book and open-notes.

 ### Final Exam